 Signs of siloed operations become evident when:

-• Misaligned Messaging: Marketing touts a feature Sales does not fully understand, eroding customer confidence.
+- Misaligned Messaging: Marketing presents capability that they and/or Sales does not fully understand, eroding customer confidence.

 Consequences for Tech Sales and Growth